solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

   0xe38335e500000000000000000000000000000000000000000000000000000000000000a0000000000000000000000000000000000000000000000000000000000000012000000000000000000000000000000000000000000000000000000000000001a00000000000000000000000000000000000000000000000000000000000000000eff0dbf88af0664ed6d8db81251aaaeac77a977f015bb9bf3d34c91b1bf988a6000000000000000000000000000000000000000000000000000000000000000300000000000000000000000069a5dfcd97ef074108b480e369cecfd9335565a2000000000000000000000000541234b61c081eaae62c9ef52a633cd2aaf92a0500000000000000000000000069a5dfcd97ef074108b480e369cecfd9335565a200000000000000000000000000000000000000000000000000000000000000030000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000003000000000000000000000000000000000000000000000000000000000000006000000000000000000000000000000000000000000000000000000000000000e0000000000000000000000000000000000000000000000000000000000000016000000000000000000000000000000000000000000000000000000000000000440ffb1d8b000000000000000000000000541234b61c081eaae62c9ef52a633cd2aaf92a050000000000000000000000000000000000000000000000000000000000000001000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000044095ea7b300000000000000000000000069a5dfcd97ef074108b480e369cecfd9335565a2000000000000000000000000000000000000000000084595161401484a00000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000004447e7ef24000000000000000000000000541234b61c081eaae62c9ef52a633cd2aaf92a05000000000000000000000000000000000000000000084595161401484a00000000000000000000000000000000000000000000000000000000000000
 ```

-It's crucial to note that two new addresses have been added to the `Addresses.sol` storage.
-These addresses are not included in the JSON file and must be manually added to ensure accuracy.
+It is crucial to note that two new addresses have been added to the `Addresses.sol` storage.
+These addresses are not included in the JSON files when proposal is run without the `DO_UPDATE_ADDRESS_JSON` flag set to true.

 The proposal script will deploy the contracts in the `deploy()` method and will generate action calldata for each individual action, along with schedule and execute calldatas for the proposal.
 The proposal can be scheduled and executed manually using `cast send` along with the calldata generated above.